JasssZhang/cse15l-lab-reports/lab5.md

 ## Part 1 – Debugging Scenario
 **Original Student Post of Bug**

 Hi, I am having difficulty for passing the tests in lab7.
 I have correctly changed line 15 to `result.add(s)`, and line 44 to `index2`, but the second merge test failed.
-Is it anything I did that caused the error, or are there other bugs in the program that I did not notice?
+Can it be something wrong with the `result` variable or that `Merge` method is not written correctly?

 Also, when I'm trying to run the bash script to test the program, it's giving me strange error message in the terminal saying things like `org.junit` does not exist, or `@Test` symbol is not found, etc. I double checked that I did not changed the bash script given in the cloned repository, also JUnit is correctly installed and imported.
 I wonder what might be the issue there.
 Thank you so much for your time!